-A key part of the role of a product marketer is engaging the sales teams and getting them to take our messages to drive go-to-market strategy - and that can be difficult.
 It sounds a lot easier on paper, but there's a lot of challenges that get in the way.
 So what are they?
 And what are some practical things we can do to get through them?

 Now, a lot of people have taken pragmatic training, so they know all the best practices, but I'm going to give more detailed examples for use in practical application, things that you can try with your go-to-market strategy, and ways to engage your sales force to capture that market opportunity.

-I think oftentimes as product marketers, we lack a little bit of empathy for our sales teams.
-In reality, there's a lot of challenges to being a salesperson - I spent a lot of time with the sales people trying to understand them.
 Put yourself in a salesperson’s shoes for a minute.
-At Akamai, as an example, there's dozens of products to sell and understand.
-So that's a challenge right there - information overload.
+At many companies, there's dozens of products to sell and understand.
+So that's a challenge right there: Information overload.
 And there's a lot of distractions because they have to own and drive their core business market.

-Context can be difficult - when a salesperson has a number, they're focused on hitting that number, but as product marketers, we're trying to get them to look at analyst reports, understand the market, and do broad competitive analysis.
+Context can be difficult.
+When a salesperson has a number, they're focused on hitting that number, but as product marketers, we're trying to get them to look at analyst reports, understand the market, and do broad competitive analysis.
 Sometimes they're just too narrowly focused.
 The messages can become fragmented when we're trying to put the onus on them to put the pieces together, and if we don't connect the threads for them, they're grasping at different things without really knowing how to put them together.

 Lack of trust in the message can also cause problems.
 We need to establish credibility with the sales teams - for them to trust that what we're asking them to do is going to drive success for them, and that is very important because if you burn your sales team the first time with incorrect information or something that doesn't work, you lose the right to go back to them again with that guidance.